OSLC/oslc-rm-strictdoc-dotnet/README.md

 ### Run the OSLC server

 The OSLC server is a .NET application that includes a static website hosting, which we leverage to reduce the number of moving parts in this solution.
+It uses [OSLC4Net](https://github.com/OSLC/oslc4net) for OSLC REST API implementation assistance.

 Install .NET 9 (you may also need to trust the HTTPS cert dotnet installs for localhost) and run: